lonelyplanet/openid-connect-http-claims-source/README.md

 - Renamed packages to match other Lonely Planet projects
 - Fixed broken unit test

+### How to release to bintray

+1. Bump the version in `pom.xml`
+2. Run `mvn jar:jar`
+3. Find the project in bintray and create a new version
+4. Manually upload and publish the artifact

 ---

 Connector for sourcing OpenID Connect claims about a subject (end-user) from an HTTP endpoint.